QingZ11/nebula-website/content/en/posts/nebula-graph-rc4-release-note/index.md

 - Support Index to make searches of related data more efficient.
 An index on a property/properties combination can be created with CREATE INDEX. `DROP INDEX` is to drop an index [#1776](https://github.com/vesoft-inc/nebula/pull/1776).  `REBUILD INDEX` is to reindex the data [#1566](https://github.com/vesoft-inc/nebula/pull/1566).
 - Support `LOOKUP ON`  to query on index [#1705](https://github.com/vesoft-inc/nebula/pull/1705).
 See [#1738](https://github.com/vesoft-inc/nebula/pull/1738) for the performance of Storage Engine when inserting data with an index.
-- Account management_ _and access control [#1842](https://github.com/vesoft-inc/nebula/pull/1842), [#1873](https://github.com/vesoft-inc/nebula/pull/1873)_.  _All users may perform only the operations permitted to them.
+- Account management and access control [#1842](https://github.com/vesoft-inc/nebula/pull/1842), [#1873](https://github.com/vesoft-inc/nebula/pull/1873)
+- All users may perform only the operations permitted to them.
 For roles available in Nebula Graph and their privileges please refer to  [#1929](https://github.com/vesoft-inc/nebula/pull/1929).
 Add `--enable_authorize=true`  to nebula-graphd.conf and restart the services to enable  authentication.
 - Support TTL to  remove items  after a certain amount of time automatically [#1584](https://github.com/vesoft-inc/nebula/pull/1584), [#422](https://github.com/vesoft-inc/nebula/pull/422), [#1934](https://github.com/vesoft-inc/nebula/pull/1934)
 - Enhance `DELETE VERTEX`  to support deleting a batch of vertices.
 And supports `hash()` and `uuid()`  functions for VertexID [#1317](https://github.com/vesoft-inc/nebula/pull/1317), [#1759](https://github.com/vesoft-inc/nebula/pull/1759)
 - Introduce Job Manager to manage the  jobs that take a long time of Storage Engine.
 At present, it supports `flush`  and `compact` operations. `SUBMIT JOB`  is to submit a job.  `STOP JOB` stops the running jobs.
 SHOW JOB shows the detailed info of a job. `RECOVER JOB` is to put back the failed job to the queue. [#1424](https://github.com/vesoft-inc/nebula/pull/1424)